TIES-Software/TIES-Software.github.io/README.md

 1. Navigate to http://ties-software.github.io/QA/CodeChallenge/AddBalance.html

 2. Add some money to the student named "Low Balance".
+(ID #62)

 3. Verify that the correct amount was added to the account.